rafaelito91/docker-udemy-complete-guide/section 6 - docker and CI/readme.md

 > Sending build context to Docker daemon xxx Mb

 It means you're sending unecessary files to your containers.
-In this case, you just have to delete node_modules folder in your working directory, because the container has already a copy of it since it's already run the npm install internally
+In this case, you just have to delete node_modules folder in your working directory, because the cached container has already a copy of it since it's already run the npm install internally

 # React App Exits Immediately with Docker Run Command

+> docker run -p 3000:3000 CONTAINER_ID

+or

 > docker run -it -p 3000:3000 CONTAINER_ID

+The difference in commands depends on the version of node/create-react-app version

+Obs: In linux, second command was necessary, on macos the needed command was the first one
 # Starting container

 Problem now is: imagine you want to modify something in your react project.
 Let's say something as shown below: